-This brand new book will introduce twenty brand new Tetradian tools to expand the basic toolset shown in the first change-mapping book.
+This brand new book introduces twenty brand new Tetradian tools to expand the basic toolset shown in the first Change-mapping book.
 Each tool has a brand new scenario, instructions and filled in tool-sheet to show you how to use the tools in your change projects.

-To download a pre-production sample of the book, click on the link below.
+To download a sample of the book, click on the link below.

 “Able to be used at every scale, and extended to accommodate any existing tools, the Change-Mapping approach set out in this series creates a consistent and reliable way of identifying real issues in organisations, and helping participants collaborate effectively in their resolution.”